rschuk26/sdet-takehome/setup.md

 Hot reloading is enabled by default, so any changes you make should happen on the fly.

 ### 3. Using a test database
-If you would like to set up a separate postgres instance for your tests, the client code in `backend/src/db/postgresClient.ts` allows for this.
+If you would like to use a separate postgres database for your tests, the client code in `backend/src/db/postgresClient.ts` allows for this.
 Below is an example of how you might configure this in Supertest.

     beforeAll(async () => {
       // Create test database client